simmunity/C-plus-plus-class/docs/Class1.md

 - **Arithmetic Logic Units**
 - **C Language Fundamental Features**

---
+---
 # CPU Architecture
 ### Instruction set – what a CPU is capable of doing (in machine code or assembly)
-###Microarchitecture – how an instruction set is implemented on a CPU (in digital circuitry)
+### Microarchitecture – how an instruction set is implemented on a CPU (in digital circuitry)
---
+---
 # CPU Components
   (Clock – sets pace of execution with circuit voltages
 ### Registers – memory cells with data to be manipulated